ansep/PlannerTestTool/README.md

 2. Install Java JDK 21.
 3. Install Maven.
 4. Install Docker.
-5. Open the project in NetBeans.
+5. Build the project with Maven: `mvn clean package`.
-6. Build and run the project.
+6. Run the program using the UI or the command line.

 ## Usage